 There is no minimum amount required to open an Accumulation Account.
-You complete an online application via the Secure Online Portal to set up your Accumulation Account in Complete Super.
+Your financial adviser completes an online application on your behalf via the Secure Online Portal to set up your Multitude YourChoice Super Accumulation Account.

 Transition to Retirement Account

 You can open a Transition to Retirement Account if: